 The DOL has announced that an unexpected volume of H-2b filings today has crashed the iCert web-site making it unavailable for at least a day or possibly longer.
 The iCert system is used for LCA’s for H-1b cases and for PWD’s for PERM cases.
 We will update you when it is back on-line.

 The DOL is offering training sessions to go over the new LCA ETA 9035 form which went into effect last week.
 For more details and to register go here.
 The DOL has explained that the new form is part of its fraud prevention efforts.
-You can view the new form and the accompanying instructions at the DOL site.
+You can view the new form and the accompanying instructions at… Continue reading New LCA Training

 Yesterday, the Department of Labor’s Office of Foreign Labor Certification (“OFLC”) announced that it is experiencing problems with its iCERT system.
 While the iCERT Systems’ application and database are working correctly, the network infrastructure that supports the system is having performance issues that are causing delays in processing cases.
-These delays are currently impacting H-1B, H-2A, and H-2B cases.
-OFLC has not stated when it expects these problems to be resolved.
-The Hammond Law Group will keep you updated as further announcements are made on this issue.
+These delays are currently impacting H-1B,… Continue reading Technical Problems with the iCERT System

 If your H-1B employee is not properly terminated you may be liable for the remainder of their prevailing wage.
 Amtel Group of Fla., Inc. v.
 Yongmahapakorn, ARB No. 04-087, ALJ No. 2004-LCA-006, slip op. at 11 (ARB Sept.
-29, 2006), established the requirements to effect a bona fide termination of H-1B employment and end employers’ obligations to pay wages promised under LCAs: (1) expressly terminate the employment relationship with the H-1B nonimmigrant; (2) notify USCIS of the termination so that the petition may be cancelled, and; (3) offer to pay the reasonable cost of return transportation to his or her home country.
-In almost all situations these steps should be followed to protect your company from paying back wages.
+29, 2006), established the requirements to effect a bona fide termination of H-1B employment and end employers’… Continue reading Are you sure you Terminated your H-1B employee

 HLG partner, Mike Hammond will be a panelist on a webinar being presented by the American Immigration Lawyers Association (AILA) entitled “Essential Compliance Issues for Employers-H-1B and the LCA” on Oct 28th.